Paul Bulcke

-Paul Bulcke (born 8 September 1954) is a Belgian businessman who is the chairman and former CEO of Nestlé.
+Paul Bulcke (born 8 September 1954) is a Belgian businessman.
+He was CEO of Nestlé from 2008 to 2016.
+He has been chairman of Nestlé since 2017.

 Early life

 He graduated as a commercial engineer at the Katholieke Universiteit Leuven and is an alumnus of the Vlerick Leuven Gent Management School.
 He also attended the program for executive development at the Swiss leading business school International Institute for Management Development (IMD) in Lausanne.

 Career

 In 1979, aged 25, he started working for the Nestlé group and worked in different countries, including Switzerland, Spain, Belgium, Peru, Ecuador, Chile, Portugal, Czech Republic and Germany.
 Before his appointment as CEO of Nestlé, he was the executive vice president of its Americas divisions.

 Bulcke has described Nestlé under his tenure as 'une force tranquille' (English: 'calm strength').
 He is known for having a reserved, quiet personal manner.

 He was succeeded as CEO by Ulf Mark Schneider in January 2017.

+In September 2025, Nestlé announced Bulcke would leave his position at the end of September, six months earlier than planned, as part of an accelerated management transition.

 Water sustainability

 On 30 August 2012, Bulcke was quoted as saying: "If something isn't given a value, people tend to waste it.
 Water is our most useful resource, but those using it often don’t even cover the costs of its infrastructure.
 Fresh water is being massively overused at nature's expense, but it seems only a global crisis will make us realise the importance of the issue.
 What is environmentally unsustainable today will become socially unsustainable in the future."